 - Press Windows Key + R and enter regedit.

-- When Registry Editor opens, navigate to HKEY_LOCAL_MACHINE\HARDWARE\DESCRIPTION\System\BIOS key in the left pane.
+- When Registry Editor opens, navigate to the following key in the left pane:

-- In right pane locate BIOSVersion value.
-This value represents your BIOS version.
-In our case it’s 0507, but it should be different on your system.
+- In the right pane locate the BIOSVersion value (This value represents your BIOS version.
+In our case it’s 0507, but it should be different on your system).

-- Optional: Some users are recommending to navigate to HKEY_LOCAL_MACHINE\HARDWARE\DESCRIPTION\System\ key and check SystemBiosVersion value.
+- Optional: Some users are recommending to navigate to the following key and check the SystemBiosVersion value:

 You can also double click SystemBiosVersion value to see all the necessary information.